Transferred Ube Score Application

 Instructions for Application for Admission by Transferred Uniform Bar Examination Score

 The process for submitting an Application for Admission to the Tennessee Bar by Transferred Uniform Bar Examination (UBE) Score is completed online at synergy.tnble.com.
 Admission by Transfer UBE Score is governed by Tennessee Supreme Court Rule 7, Section 3.05 and Board Policy P-3.05.
-Tennessee does not provide courtesy seating.
+Tennessee does not provide courtesy or concurrent seating.
 Applicants by Transferred UBE Score must have already earned a qualifying score in one exam administration in order to apply for admission.

 STEP 1 OF 6

 Read and familiarize yourself with Tennessee Supreme Court Rule 7 and the Board Policies and Procedures, found under "TN Supreme Court Rule 7" in the bar at the top of this page or under Governing Authorities in the list to the left or by clicking the link.
 The full version of Rule 7 and the Board Policies are at the bottom of the Governing Authorities page.

 STEP 2 OF 6

 Go to www.ncbex.org and create a secure NCBE number account.
 The NCBE number will be required on all forms completed for the NCBE and the TBLE application process.

 Go to www.ncbex.org and complete the character and fitness application.
 You may begin the NCBE Application at any time within six (6) months prior to the date your application is received by the TNBLE.
 When you have completed the application form on-line, save the application and all attachments as a .pdf file.
 Submit the materials and payment to the NCBE in Wisconsin as required in the NCBE instructions.
 You will upload the saved .pdf file to your Synergy Application as provided in Step 5, below.
 Failure to provide complete information may result in denial of your application.
 A duty of candor applies (Rule 7, Sec.
 6.04).